 Who Can Be Held Liable in an Ohio Truck Accident?

+Various parties can be held liable in an Ohio truck accident.
 Unlike a typical car accident, liability in a truck crash is rarely straightforward.
 Multiple parties may share responsibility, each contributing to the unsafe conditions that led to the accident.
 Identifying and holding all liable parties accountable is crucial to maximizing your compensation.
+Among those who may be liable are:

 The truck driver